GPTGenius/chatgpt-vercel/README.md

 | OpenAI Api Key            | -             | The same with the deployment configuration                                                                          |
 | Model                     | gpt-3.5-turbo | Model used in api request, [supported models](https://platform.openai.com/docs/models/model-endpoint-compatibility) |
 | Save current conversation | false         | The conversation won't be lost after the page is refreshed                                                          |

+## Development
+Requirements:
+- **NodeJS** `v16.12.0` or higher
+- **pnpm** `v7` or higher

+Development:
+- Run `pnpm dev`
+- Expose port, for example, when using in cloud ide, run `pnpm start`

+Build:
+- Run `pnpm build`

+## Contribution
+Any contributions are highly appreciated.
+Here are some tips:
+- To improve the translation or add a new language, modify the lang directory.
+If adding a new language, you will also need to modify src/utils/i18n.ts.
+- To improve or add new preset prompts, modify the `prompts` directory.
+- To optimize the API, modify the `src/pages/api` directory.
+- To optimize page interactions, modify the `src/components` directory.
+- For new feature support, please open an issue directly.

 ## Credits
 - English prompts are modified from [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts)